facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 To upgrade to 0.76, follow the usual steps in the [upgrade helper](https://react-native-community.github.io/upgrade-helper/).
 Since this release also upgrades to React 18, you will also need to follow the [React 18 Upgrade guide](https://react.dev/blog/2022/03/08/react-18-upgrade-guide).

 These steps should be enough for most apps to upgrade to the New Architecture thanks to the interop layer with the old architecture.
-However, to take full advantage of the New Architecture, and to start using concurrent features, you will need to migrate your custom Native Modules and Native Components to support the new Native Module and Native Component APIs.
+However, to take full advantage of the New Architecture and to start using concurrent features, you will need to migrate your custom Native Modules and Native Components to support the new Native Module and Native Component APIs.

-Without migrating your custom Native Modules, you will not get the benefits of shared c++, synchronous method calls, or type-safety from codegen.
+Without migrating your custom Native Modules, you will not get the benefits of shared C++, synchronous method calls, or type-safety from codegen.
 Without migrating your Native Components, you will not be able to use concurrent features.
 We recommend migrating all Native Components and Native Modules to the New Architecture as soon as possible.

 :::note
 In a future release, we will remove the interop layer and modules will need to support the New Architecture.